RadaRays: Real-time Simulation of Rotating FMCW Radar for Mobile Robotics via Hardware-accelerated Ray Tracing: RadaRays

 \subsection{Ray Tracing}

-For our simulation, we split up the emitted signal into ray samples, each of which represents a directed wave transporting a part of this signal's total energy.
+We split up the emitted signal into ray samples, each of which represents a directed wave transporting a part of this signal's total energy.
 The sum of each ray's energy again gives the total emitted signal energy preserving the law of conservation of energy.
-Releasing these rays uniformly to all directions automatically distributes the energy over a spherical surface according to \autoref{eq:petot}.
-To model the signal emission process non-uniformly we propose user-defined density functions $D$ from which the rays initially can be drawn as shown in \autoref{fig:sampler}.
-With these functions, we can consider not only antenna gain $G$ but also any other focussing mechanisms in the simulated signal emission.
-Especially rotating FMCW radar sensors have special mechanisms to focus the radiation.
-The mechanism of the Navtech CIR sensor is shown in \autoref{fig:path_trace:beam}.
-To simulate such focusing mechanisms, we start by randomly drawing rays from a random distribution D, which resembles a cone shape.
+If these rays are emitted uniformly in all directions, the energy is distributed over a spherical surface whose density automatically decreases with the distance to the power of four, according to \autoref{eq:petot}.
+To model the signal emission process non-uniformly we let the user define a random density function $D$ from which the rays can initially be drawn.
+With this function we can consider not only antenna gain $G$ but also any other focusing mechanisms in the simulated signal emission.
+Such a focusing mechanism of the Navtech CIR sensor is shown in \autoref{fig:path_trace:beam}.

+Our standard implementation includes four density functions $D_1$--$D_4$ that symmetrically sample rays in a cone shape.
+The density functions can also be stretched along an axis to make the beam pattern more elliptic.
+In the following we provide more details about the function $D_3$ as that is what we have used throughout our experiments.